-The Company seeks to pilot the manufacturing of vanadium electrolytes in a facility located near Sherbrooke, Québec.
+The Company seeks to pilot the manufacturing of vanadium electrolytes in a facility located in Québec.
 Successful piloting of electrolyte manufacturing will allow the Company to create a high-quality process stream extending from the mineral in the ground to an integrated metallurgical and electrolyte manufacturing operation.
-Advance payments have now been placed on the first module of electrochemical equipment.
-Lease negotiations are advancing on a fully permitted host facility.
+Advance payments have now been placed on the first module of electrochemical processing equipment.